First 5 Forever Online

 *Sing & Story Time – 2nd Thursday of each month – 10:00am – 0-5 years combined

-Rhyme Time sessions are fun, high-energy opportunities to brush up on your nursery rhymes and sing and dance with your child.
+Sing and Story sessions are fun, high-energy opportunities to brush up on your nursery rhymes and sing and dance with your child.
 Learn new songs to try at home and match actions with words to help your child learn.
 Enjoy this special time together, meet other parents and caregivers and learn something new!
 After this, kick back, listen to or interact with a couple of special stories.
 This is a great session to pick up some ways to introduce some early literacy skills to your child.
+Best of all, it is free!

 Activity Examples: